Watch our e-Learning video to learn about the tax deductibility of medical expenses.

 - Works carried out to a place of residence provided to or to be provided to employees

-Renovation costs that affect the structure of the business premises and do not qualify for S14Q deduction may qualify for Land Intensification Allowance, if approved by the Singapore Economic Development Board (EDB) or Building and Construction Authority (BCA).
+Renovation costs that affect the structure of the business premises and do not qualify for Section 14N deduction may qualify for Land Intensification Allowance, if approved by the Singapore Economic Development Board (EDB) or Building and Construction Authority (BCA).

 Expenditure Cap and Claim Period

-R&R costs that qualify for tax deduction as a business expense are capped at $300,000 for every relevant 3-year period, starting from the year in which the R&R costs are incurred.
+R&R expenditure that qualifies for tax deduction as a business expense is capped at $300,000 for every relevant 3-year period, starting from the year in which the R&R expenditure is incurred.

-Any R&R costs that are not claimed in the YA relating to the basis period in which they are incurred do not qualify for tax deduction in subsequent YAs.
+Any R&R expenditure that is not claimed in the YA relating to the basis period in which it is incurred does not qualify for tax deduction in subsequent YAs.

-The Section 14Q deduction is given only if your business continues to carry on the trade, business or profession for which the R&R costs are incurred.
-If the trade, business or profession ceases permanently in any of the basis periods of the 3 YAs, the Section 14Q deduction also ceases with effect from that YA.
-The balance of the Section 14Q deduction yet to be claimed is not allowed as a tax deduction in the subsequent YAs.
+The Section 14N deduction is given only if your business continues to carry on the trade, business or profession for which the R&R expenditure is incurred.
+If the trade, business or profession ceases permanently in any of the basis periods of the 3 YAs, the Section 14N deduction also ceases with effect from that YA.
+The balance of the Section 14N deduction yet to be claimed is not allowed as a tax deduction in the subsequent YAs.